esluyter/ESTimeline/README.md

 }).add;
 ```
 - hit save when you're done to save the prepFunc and load it.

+Clips:
 - create a bunch of Synth clips (point the mouse where you want it and press shift-S, or use right click menu)
+  - drag them around to move them
+  - drag their edges to resize them
+  - option-drag to copy a clip
   - if you play now by clicking to place the playhead and pressing space, you will hear they play the default synth
-- click in an empty area and drag to select all the Synth clips, right click, "clip actions > bulk edit synth defName", and set them to use your SynthDef.
+- click in an empty area and drag to select all the Synth clips, right click, "clip actions > bulk edit synth defName", and set them to `'sin'`.
   - double-click in an empty area to remove selection
   - play again and you hear this has happened

 Envelopes for Synth parameters:
 - right click a Synth clip, "clip actions > add env for synth argument"
 - pick "freq" from the list and hit OK

 Editing Envelopes:
+- cmd-scroll to zoom in and out
+  - scroll left and right or click and drag ruler at the top
 - cmd-e to enter envelope breakpoint editor mode
-- move the breakpoints around to adjust, shift-click to add breakpoints, option-click to remove them
+  - click and drag to move the breakpoints around or adjust curves,
+  - shift-click to add breakpoints,
+  - option-click to remove them
-- double-click to edit and adjust curves, if you want
+- to rescale, right click, clip actions > "set env range keeping breakpoint values"
-- hit cmd-e again to leave envelope breakpoint editor mode (**if you can't move any clips around, this is probably why** -- maybe a design flaw...)
+- hit cmd-e again to leave envelope breakpoint editor mode

 To make this envelope affect all your Synths:
 - drag the edges of the envelope clip to resize it